Klipper3d/klipper/docs/Config_Reference.md

 #### aip31068_spi display

-Information on configuring an aip31068_spi display - a very similar to hd44780_spi display but uses 9 bit SPI commands.
+Information on configuring an aip31068_spi display - a very similar to hd44780_spi a 20x04 (20 symbols by 4 lines) display with slightly different internal protocol.

-To avoid modifying SW_SPI driver instead sending 9-bit command, 8 commands packed in series and it sums to full 9 bytes without need for exoctic drivers.

 ```
 [display]